Shopware HTTP Cache with Varnish XKey

 Varnish 7.7 Configuration

 The Varnish configuration can be edited and rolled out directly via the configuration module in the Customer Center.
-Navigate to Server โ Your server โ Configuration files โ Varnish, to customize the Varnish configuration.
+Navigate to Server โ Server X โ Configuration files โ Varnish, to customize the Varnish configuration.

 Please note that saving the changes to the Varnish configuration immediately triggers a config test with a subsequent reload of the Varnish instance.
 If you configure Varnish-Cache initially, we recommend a test instance to evaluate the correct configuration.